 Sadly, human trafficking continues to thrive in the poorest parts of the world.
 That’s because in impoverished communities, young people who are hungry, isolated and fearful about their future become easy prey for criminals who deceptively promise them a path to a better life.

 Once a child is drawn into these lies, the trap is sprung and all pretenses are dropped.
 At that point, the child becomes little more than a captive commodity to be sold on the streets for the pleasure of sexual predators.
 Sometimes, they are even sent thousands of miles away, making it almost impossible for them to reunite with their families.

-In addition to offering abused girls a safe home, educational opportunities and counseling services at the Foundation’s center, Sister Marivic also sends out a mobile Child Protection Clinic to reach young people in the community with a program that offers them love, support and hope.
+Cavnar is referring to the Laura Vicuña Foundation, which offers a safe home, educational opportunities and counseling services to girls in need.
+Sister Marivic, the foundation’s director, also sends out a mobile Child Protection Clinic to reach young people in the community with a program that offers them love, support and hope.

-Because the Laura Vicuña Foundation operates on a meager budget, Cavnar is doing what he can to empower their ministries through Cross Catholic Outreach, and he says many U.S. Catholics have stepped forward to support the work as well.
+Because the Laura Vicuña Foundation operates on a meager budget, Cross Catholic Outreach is doing what it can to empower its critical work, and Cavnar says many U.S. Catholics have stepped forward to support the work as well.

 “I have been very encouraged to see so many U.S. Catholics involved in this work of mercy — this effort to end the influence human traffickers have on vulnerable children,” he said.
 “They understand the terrible threat these sexual predators represent, and they want to do everything they can to protect the boys and girls at risk.”

 For the dedicated religious sisters running the Foundation, this help couldn’t be coming at a better time, according to Cavnar.
 Economic downturns increase the suffering of the poor and can push desperate parents and children to consider extreme measures.